Agata10/blog-express-mongoDB/README.md

 Objectives:

-- Create a server application with Node and Express.
+- Create a server application with Node, Express, and MongoDB.
-- Create a RESTful API using Express.
+- Create a CRUD API using Express and MongoDB.
-- Create Express middleware.
+- Create MongoDB indexes.
-- Use Express middleware.
+- Use MongoDB indexing to make efficient queries.
-- Use a template engine to render views with Express.
+- Create MongoDB validation rules.
-- Interact with a self-made API through HTML forms.
+- Use MongoDB validation to ensure data consistency.

 The server is a simple blog app, where client can do CRUD operation with users, posts, comments.<br>
 The server is using EJS package to render views to the client.<br>